Tyree/folder.view.custom.css/README.md

 Custom CSS styles for use with the **[Folder.View](https://github.com/scolcipitato/folder.view/tree/main)** plugin for **unRAID** by **scolcipitato.**

-Thanks for scolcipitato for the great plugin!
+Thanks to scolcipitato for the great plugin!
 If you have a lot of docker containers, **Folder.View** is a must-have!

 Folder.View plugin **[Support Page](https://forums.unraid.net/topic/142782-plugin-folderview/)** on the unRAID forum.